mogita/go-fanfou/README.md

 }
 ```

-Please refer to the `examples` folder for the basic usages of this library.
+Check out `examples` folder for working code snippets.
 You can run the examples with these commands to see how this library works:

 ### Standard OAuth